Glossary of SEM terms

 nDepth search engine: The nDepth search engine can locate any event data, or any original log message that passes through a particular SEM Manager instance.
 The log data is stored in real time as it occurs from each host (network device) and source (application or tool) that is monitored by the SEM Manager.
 You can use nDepth to conduct custom searches, investigate your search results with graphical tools, investigate event data in other SEM explorer utilities, and take action on your findings.

 Node: An Agent instance monitored by SEM.
-On the SEM Console, navigate to Nodes > Nodes to display the Agents monitored by each of your SEM Managers.
+On the SEM Console, navigate to Configure > Nodes to display the Agents monitored by each of your SEM Managers.

 Normalization: The process by which SEM translates raw log data into a standard format prior to storing the message in the database.
 The SEM Manager component and the SEM Agent component are both capable of normalizing raw event messages received from devices on a network.
 If the nDepth log retention feature is enabled, SEM also saves raw (unnormalized) log messages in a separate nDepth data store.